 Considerations on Utilizing EHR Data

-A viewpoint article on considerations that are crucial for appraising studies utilizing EHR data has been submitted to JMIR, "What Every Reader Should Know About Studies Using Electronic Health Record Data but May Be Afraid to Ask."
+A viewpoint article on considerations that are crucial for appraising studies utilizing EHR data has been published in JMIR, "What Every Reader Should Know About Studies Using Electronic Health Record Data but May Be Afraid to Ask."

 Phase 1.1 Neurological Phenotype Analysis Results

-Results from neurological phenotype analysis during Phase 1.1 have been submitted to medRxiv as a preprint, "Multinational Prevalence of Neurological Phenotypes in Patients Hospitalized with COVID-19."
+Results from neurological phenotype analysis during Phase 1.1 have been published in Scientific Reports, "Multinational Characterization of Neurological Phenotypes in Patients Hospitalized with COVID-19."

 Phase 1.1 Main Results